 1920 – Aftermath of World War One

-The earliest records within the TfL Corporate Archives collection relating to disability date to the aftermath of the First World War, in particular the employment of returning ex-servicemen under the Kings National Roll Scheme (KNRS).
+The earliest records within the TfL Corporate Archives collection relating to disability and accessibility date to the aftermath of the First World War, in particular the employment of returning ex-servicemen under the Kings National Roll Scheme (KNRS).
 Known as the ‘Honourable Obligation’ the KNRS was introduced as a voluntary system where employers were asked to pledge to employ disabled ex-servicemen as 5% of their workforce.

 The scheme was certified, and enrolled employers like the London Passenger Transport Board (LPTB, a TfL predecessor), could use and publish the seal of honour.